evillan0315/ai-editor-front/README.md

 3.  **Select a Template**: Choose a template that suits your style and preferences.
 4.  **Preview Your Resume**: Review the live preview to ensure everything looks correct.
 5.  **Export to PDF**: Click the "Export PDF" button to download your resume.

 ---

+## ⏺️ Screen Recording

+The Screen Recording feature enables you to capture your screen, record videos, and take screenshots directly within the application.

+### Key Features

+- **Screen Recording**: Record your screen activities with audio.
+- **Screenshot Capture**: Capture screenshots of your current screen.
+- **Recording Management**: Manage your recordings, including playing, downloading, and deleting.
+- **GIF Conversion**: Convert screen recordings into animated GIFs.

+### Usage

+1. **Navigate to the Recording Page**: Click on the "Recording" in the apps page.
+2. **Start Recording**: Click the "Start Recording" button to begin recording your screen.
+3. **Stop Recording**: Click the "Stop Recording" button to stop the recording.
+4. **Capture Screenshot**: Click the "Capture Screenshot" button to take a screenshot of your screen.
+5. **Manage Recordings**: View the list of saved recordings and screenshots.
+You can play, download, convert to GIF, edit, and delete recordings.

+---